americocunhajr/STONEHENGE/README.md

 ## License

 **STONEHENGE** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.

+## Funding

+The authors of this code received financial support, in various modalities, from the following funding agencies: